 How does co-parenting differ legally from other parenting arrangements?

 Co-parenting typically involves two or more adults who are not in a romantic relationship agreeing to conceive and raise a child together.
 This creates distinct legal considerations around parental responsibility, decision-making authority, living arrangements, and financial support.
-A co-parenting agreement, while not legally binding, can provide a framework for these arrangements and help prevent future disputes.
+A co-parenting contract, while not legally binding, can provide a framework for these arrangements and help prevent future disputes.

 Can step-parents obtain parental responsibility?